 - Multiply the Harvest.

 In Luke 10:1-4 Jesus tells his disciples that the harvest of people to be gathered into his Kingdom exceeds the available workforce.
 Our work as disciples begins with prayer, trust and dependence upon God.
-Jesus tells us that “The harvest truly is great, but the laborers are few; therefore pray the Lord of the harvest to send out laborers into His harvest” (verse 2).
-In the next verse he tells them to “Go” and sends them out.
+Jesus tells us that “The harvest truly is great, but the labourers are few; therefore pray the Lord of the harvest to send out labourers into His harvest” (verse 2).
+In the next verse, he tells them to “Go” and sends them out.
 Each and every follower of Jesus has a part to play in the harvest.

 Prayer leads to action.
 Contemplation of the coming Kingdom leads us to be active participants in the present Kingdom.
 An active personal spiritual life including prayer, devotional Bible reading, meditation, quiet times and fasting are important aspects of discipleship.
 Our collective spiritual life is also important.
 This includes the disciplines of confession and accountability, community fellowship, feasting or breaking bread together, hearing God’s word taught, corporate worship and prayer.